derekluciani/digipets/_context/digipets_prd_draft04.md

   - (40%) _standing_
   - (60%) _watching tv_
 - The duration of each state, when active, is `10` seconds (real time) before sampling next possible active state.
+- User Actions are active during this status.

 **Eating**
-  - Pet will eat if their hunger is between 1-100.
+- Pet will eat if hunger is between 1-100.
+- The duration of this status, when active, is `6` seconds (real time) before resolving to `isIdle: true`.
+- User Actions are disabled during this status.

 **Pooping**
-  - Pet poops after every 3 feedings.
 - `dirtyTime` timer begins if `isDirty` value changes from `false` to `true`.
   - If the pet is cleaned, `isDirty: false` and `dirtyTime` timer resets.
+- The duration of this status, when active, is `6` seconds (real time) before resolving to `isIdle: true`.
+- User Actions are disabled during sleep.

 **Vomiting**
-- Occurs if Hunger = 100 for ≥ 6 game hours, or if fed 6 times in 6 seconds (real time).
+- Occurs if Hunger = 100 or 0 for ≥ 6 game hours, or if fed 6 times in 6 seconds (real time).
 - When vomiting occurs:
   - hunger `0`
   - mood `0` -> state=_sick_
   - energy `33`
+- The duration of this status, when active, is `6` seconds (real time) before resolving to `isIdle: true`.
+- User Actions are disabled during this status.

 **Playing**
 - Randomly switches between states: